liferay/liferay-docs/develop/tutorials/articles/150-assets/02-entering-and-displaying-tags-and-categories.markdown

         />
     </div>

-You'll notice the `portletURL` parameter is used for both tags and categories, which supports navigation amongst the two.
+The `portletURL` parameter is used for both tags and categories, which supports navigation amongst the two.
 Each tag that uses this parameter becomes a link containing the `portletURL` *and* `tag` or `categoryId` parameter value.
-To implement this, you need to implement the look-up functionality in your portlet code.
+To implement this, you must implement the look-up functionality in your portlet code.
 Do this by reading the values of those two parameters and using `AssetEntryService` to query the database for entries based on the specified tag or category.

 Deploy your changes and add/edit a custom entity in your UI.
 Your form shows the categorization and tag input options in a panel that the user can hide/show.